Consumer Proposal Saskatoon, Saskatchewan – Straight Facts and Other Options

 Putting Your Interests First

 Our goal is to always put consumers first and look out for their best interests in everything we do.
 One way we do this is through transparency and accountability.
 We are held accountable to the most rigorous standards in our industry.

 - The Office of the Superintendent of Bankruptcy for Saskatchewan

 - Credit Counselling Society Saskatchewan office locations

-The Credit Counselling Society is an award winning, non-profit credit counselling service provider in Saskatoon, Saskatchewan with 22 offices in communities across Canada.
+The Credit Counselling Society is an award winning, non-profit credit counselling service provider in Saskatoon, Saskatchewan with

 Our Saskatoon office also provides consumer proposal options and info in Nutana, Martensville, North Battleford, Prince Albert, Humboldt, Kindersley, Lloydminster, Meadow Lake, Candle Lake, Melfort, and Nipawin.